I'm Striking Because I Can Barely Afford To Eat On My McDonald's Salary

 An adult with one child needs to make $17.81 an hour working full time in the Indianapolis area to afford food, housing, and lodging, according to advocacy group Stand Up Chicago.

-Williams is dubious about whether the strikes will be effective, but he isn’t deterred from taking a stand.
+Williams is dubious about whether the strikes will be effective, but he isn’t deterred.

 “Even if my company isn’t receptive, my voice will be heard no matter what,” Williams said.